jmillerv/go-dj/README.md

 Under the hood, this uses [beep](https://github.com/faiface/beep) to play the files.
 That package relies on [Oto](https://github.com/hajimehoshi/oto) which has dependencies that may need to be installed depending on the system you're running go-dj off of.

+### Incompatibility Warning
+MPEG 2.5 is not supported because of underlying dependencies.

 ## Supported Content

 ### Local Files